The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 -

-If you're travelling from a UK town or city north of London, see advice about buying domestic tickets to London to connect with Eurostar.
+If you're travelling from a UK town or city north or west of London, see advice about buying tickets to connect with Eurostar.

 Another way to buy tickets